chrisammon3000/aws-cdk-ec2-weaviate/README.md

   }
   1' docker-compose.yaml > docker-compose-temp.yaml && mv docker-compose-temp.yaml docker-compose.yaml
 ```

-You can customize this script in the User Data (`src/config.sh`) however you desire.

 #### Run the Docker Compose File
 Finally, run the command to start Weaviate.